 Your spouse won’t believe all your awesome stories, neither will your Instagram followers.
 Take amazing photos and show them.
 Make use of your camera mount.

 Other than proving to people that you had fun, photos capture moments beautifully.
-If you love to fish with your family or friends, one day those pictures will mean so much.
+If you love to fish from a kayak with your family or friends, one day those pictures will mean so much.

 22. Be Patient and Consistent

 First, never rush your fishing trip.
 If you have something else to do, deal with it then go kayak fishing.
 An excellent angler, like a hunter, is patient.
 You have no idea how long it will take for you to get lucky.
 Be willing to wait.
 The more you stay in the water, the higher your chances of catching fish.